Picovoice/porcupine/tools/optimizer/README.md

 # FAQ

-#### How do I create keyword files for platforms other than Linux/Mac?
+#### How do I create keyword files for platforms other than Linux/Mac/Windows?

 The optimizer provided in this repository does not have the capability to do so.
-Custom keyword files for platforms other than Linux and Mac are provided with purchase of the commercial license.
+Custom keyword files for platforms other than Linux, Mac, or Windows are provided with purchase of the commercial license.
 In order to purchase a commercial license please contact us at sales@picovoice.

 #### How do I deal with "[ERROR] could not find the pronunciation of XXX"?